VCGI/applications/cama-data/readme.md

 # Vermont Parcel Data Modernization

-*How Vermont identifies, tracks, transmits, maps, and publishes municipal parcel data — and what's changing under Act 164 (H.933) and Act 170 (H.955) of 2026.
-Scoped to parcel identification and mapping specifically, not the broader taxation/valuation program — that side is led by the Tax Department's own concurrent efforts including [VTPIE](#the-current-system-in-brief) (the Vermont Property Information Exchange).*
+*How Vermont identifies, tracks, transmits, maps, and publishes municipal parcel data and what's changing under Act 164 (H.933) and Act 170 (H.955) of 2026.
+Scoped to parcel identification specifically, not the broader taxation/valuation program — that side is led by the Tax Department's own concurrent efforts including [VTPIE](#the-current-system-in-brief) (the Vermont Property Information Exchange).*

 ## Why Modernize